fluxninja/aperture/docs/content/guides/caching.md

 connection between the SDK and Aperture Cloud.

 Aperture will cache and serve the response for the duration specified by the TTL.
-Once the TTL expires, and cache lookup returns a miss, Aperture will reset the response in the cache.
+Once the TTL expires, and the cache lookup returns a miss, Aperture will reset the response in the cache.

 Using Aperture's caching feature, developers can enhance application performance by storing commonly requested data, thereby reducing system load.